 Profits from the Local Hospice Lottery help towards Highland Hospice’s running costs and provides a regular stream of income that they can rely on receiving, each and every month.
 Not only does this help to provide essential care and support to families across the Highlands right now, it also enables the Hospice to plan and develop their services for the future.

 Since 1997 Local Hospice Lottery has contributed in excess of £37 million to hospice care.
-In 2020 for each £1 entry in the weekly draw Local Hospice Lottery gives an average of 60p to hospice care.
+In 2020 for each £1 entry in the weekly draw Local Hospice Lottery gave an average of 68p to hospice care.
 Highland Hospice is one of a number of hospices throughout Great Britain supported by Local Hospice Lottery.
 Local Hospice Lottery will give between 55% and 80% of profits from individuals playing in support of Highland Hospice to Highland Hospice.
 This is expected to be at least £1,200,000 over five years from April 2020.

 For more information about the services provided by Highland Hospice and the other ways you can help: